 Come learn about Folk Music through stories and songs performed on the guitar, mountain dulcimer, mandolin, banjo, and fiddle.
 Singing along is allowed, but not required.

 This music show is good for the soul.
-John will play a nice variety of Gospel Music on a variety of acoustic stringed instruments.
+John will play and sing a nice variety of Gospel Music on the mountain dulcimer, guitar, fiddle, mandolin, and banjo.